Attempted assassination of Arthur Calwell: Assassination attempt

 Unless I did something out of the ordinary I realised I would remain a nobody all my life.
 I came to the conclusion that however hard it was I would have to do something that would set me apart from other nobodies.
 I would not have done anything so cruel as shoot someone if I had any alternative.
 That's why I shot Mr Calwell.
 I'm sorry I caused pain to Mr Calwell...
 I went there with that intention [to shoot him] and when I fired a shot I didn't care if I hit him or not.
 I just wanted to get it over with...
 When I read an advertisement in the paper last Saturday about the meeting...
-[The rifle was ..] was too bulky.
+[The rifle was ...] too bulky.
 If I was going to assassinate anyone like Mr Kennedy from a window it would have been all right, but it was too bulky to conceal under any clothing...
 I stood in the lobby of the town hall.
 I just waited for Mr Calwell to come out, and he came out and talked to various people, and then he went towards his car talking to other people.
 He got into his car; time was running out.
 I had the gun in my belt under my coat.
 I drew the gun, walked up to the window and fired in the general direction of the window.
 I didn't expect to get away, and I did not intend to run, but when it happened, I decided to run away as a reflex action...
 I did not intend to shoot Mr Calwell at first.
 I wanted to assassinate some public figure.
 I did not agree with Mr Calwell's politics and that made it easier to choose him.

 Kocan later reflected, "the shooting logic was in the air at the time", pointing to the assassinations of Ngô Đình Diệm, John F. Kennedy, Hendrik Verwoerd and Malcolm X. "Unfortunately, we are creatures who pick up on what's around", he said.
 "If it had been a different era, my actions may have been different...
 Insofar as I had any thoughts about what would happen after the shooting, I assumed I'd be cut down in a hail of bullets."